What are Core Web Vitals? LCP, INP and CLS explained

 Google assesses the 75th percentile of page visits: slower devices and connections need to score well too.

 The thresholds come from Google's official documentation on web.dev.
 They apply per page, not per site: your homepage can score well while a product page fails.
+A site that feels smooth in the office can still miss the threshold on an average phone over 4G.

 Why Core Web Vitals matter